Tianyou-Song/agoora-one/README.md

 ### Running the Server

-To run the dev server, run
+To start the dev server, run

 ```bash
 yarn dev
 ```

+To stop the dev server, press `ctrl+c` twice.